FAQ for Administrators

 A: You must notify the HIO immediately so we can notify the government.

-Q: Once scholars arrive in my department, when should I send them to the HIO to register?
+Q: Once scholars arrive in my department, when should they register with the HIO?

-A: They should come to the HIO to register as soon as they arrive because the HIO must validate a J-1 scholar’s arrival with the U.S. government visa SEVIS within 30 days from the start date listed on the DS-2019 or their immigration status could be jeopardized.
+A: They should register with the HIO as soon as they arrive because the HIO must validate a J-1 scholar’s arrival with the U.S. government visa SEVIS within 30 days from the start date listed on the DS-2019 or their immigration status could be jeopardized.

 Q: Is it important to return or send the eNED to the HIO in a timely fashion?